cyevgeniy/evg.moe/content/js/own-signals/index.md

 ### `on` function

-This function accept a signal and a callback that should be called when the signal is changed.
+This function takes a signal and a callback that should be executed when the signal is changed.
 At this point, we should think about few things: